FOR AN EXCEPTIONAL GAME EXPERIENCE!

 Starting the game

 At the beginning of each period, and each time one of the teams scores, players have to go back to their starting line (which will be determined by the referees).
-At the sound of the whistle, players can rush for the ball in the middle of the field, or for each other, and go on playing.
+At the sound of the whistle, players can rush for the ball in the middle of the field, or after one another, and go on playing.

 When a referee blows his whistle, the game must stop immediately.
-Players who go on pushing and shoving their rivals could get thrown out of the game.
+Players who go on pushing and shoving their opponents could risk being kicked out of the game.
 It’s the referee’s responsibility to ensure safety for both players and spectators.

 Rotation of players